Modeling Tools for Energy Systems Analysis (MOTESA) (2016-2017)

 Lei Qian, Statistical and Econ Modeling

-Leonardo Shu, Statistical Science - PHD
+Leonardo Shu, Statistical Science - MS

 Kaifeng Xu, Master of Environmental Management, Energy and Environment

 /undergraduate Team Members

 Andrew Cooper, Statistical Science (BS), Computer Science (BS2)

 Anh Trinh, Computer Science (BS)